dotnet/dotnet-monitor/documentation/api/exceptions-custom.md

 ### Was this documentation helpful?
 [Share feedback](https://www.research.net/r/DGDQWXH?src=documentation%2Fapi%exceptions-custom)

-# Exceptions History - Post
+# Exceptions History - Custom

 Captures a history of first chance exceptions that were thrown in the [default process](defaultprocess.md), with the ability to filter which exceptions are included in the response.